The LiveView Configuration File Editor opens to edit an existing lvconf file under the following circumstances:

 src/main/liveviewfolder of a LiveView fragment project in StreamBase Studio.

-TIBCO strongly recommends using one of the LiveView Project Viewer wizards to create your LiveView artifacts and their underlying lvconf files.
+It is a best practice to use one of the LiveView Project Viewer wizards to create your LiveView artifacts and their underlying lvconf files.
 The Project Viewer creates the required lvconf files for each wizard, and automatically connects them to your data tables and/or data sources.

 Advanced users may prefer to open a new, empty lvconf file, and certain advanced lvconf files are not created by a wizard and must be opened manually.
 This procedure is described on LVconf Editor: Open New.